-Arrange the foodstuff this way and that to make it even tastier. - 23 [(4) Flavor] Umami, the greatest wisdom discovered by Japanese people to "eat deliciously" - 25 [(5) Nutrition] WASHOKU is the ideal model of nutritional balance - 27 [(6) Arrangement] Mindset and formality of welcoming people - 28 [(7) Chopsticks and bowls] Chopsticks and bowls that support WASHOKU - 29 [(8) Sake] Japanese sake that accentuates the appeal of WASHOKU and relaxes your mind - 30 [(9) Japanese sweets and Japanese tea] Wagashi (Japanese sweets) and tea that are close to people's lives - 31 [Necessity of dietary education] WASHOKU is now endangered.
-How can we hand it down to future generations? - 34 [Epilogue] The future of WASHOKU [Editorial Committee] Principal: Isao Kumakura; Committee members: Ayako Ehara, Hiroko Okubo, Takuya Oikawa; Advisor: Shigeyuki Miyata; Edited by: Magazine House, Ltd.; Art direction and design: Kaori Okamura; Cover illustration: Kawanakayukari (tento) Translation; MAFF (Ministry of Agriculture, Forestry and Fisheries) \ In this booklet, the traditional dietary culture of Japan is expressed as WASHOKU, and dishes with such tradition are expressed as washoku.
+- basic style of washoku - [2] Foodstuff] Foodstuff at the base of washoku; The secret of deliciousness and diversity 19 - [(3) Cooking] Cut, stew, grill, steam, boil, dress, deep-fry...
+21 Arrange the foodstuff this way and that to make it even tastier. - [(4) Flavor] Umami, the greatest wisdom discovered by Japanese people to "eat deliciously" 23 - [(5) Nutrition] WASHOKU is the ideal model of nutritional balance 25 - [(6) Arrangement] Mindset and formality of welcoming people 27 - [(7) Chopsticks and bowls] Chopsticks and bowls that support WASHOKU 28 - [(8) Sake] Japanese sake that accentuates the appeal of WASHOKU and relaxes your mind 29 - 30 people's lives - 31 generations? - [Epilogue] The future of WASHOKU

+[Editorial Committee] Principal: Isao Kumakura; Committee members: Ayako Ehara, Hiroko Okubo, Takuya Oikawa; Advisor: Shigeyuki Miyata; Edited by: Magazine House, Ltd.; Art direction and design: Kaori Okamura; Cover illustration: Kawanakayukari (tento) Translation; MAFF (Ministry of Agriculture, Forestry and Fisheries)

+\ In this booklet, the traditional food culture of Japan is expressed as WASHOKU, and dishes with such tradition are expressed as washoku